holly-cummins/holly-cummins.github.io/content/posts/2022-06-17--how-to-draw-part-ii/index.md

 holds for me; I'm an engineer, and the reason I give presentations is to communicate complex technical concepts.
 If tracing helps me do that more easily, I'm happy.

+## Postscript: Other tools

+If you're not ready to dive into a full-on tablet-and-drawing-app, there are tools available which can create hand-drawn-style graphics.
+They're opinionated, so the stylistic options are limited, but the results are great, they're quick, and they're easy.
+ I was impressed by [Excalidraw](https://excalidraw.com/), which was a recommendation from my colleagues John O'Hara, and, indirectly, Gunnar Morling.
+ It's a free web page, so the barrier to entry is basically zero.
+A handy thing about Excalidraw is that there are [open libraries](https://libraries.excalidraw.com/) of icons, with a lot of [tech icons](https://libraries.excalidraw.com/?theme=light&sort=default#maeddes-technology-logos) available to drop in to diagrams (including Quarkus, naturally).
+Perhaps even nicer, if you paste tabulated data onto the canvas, it will auto-generate cute hand-drawn-style charts.